meher-md/Robot_simulator_and_programmer/README.md

 Robot Arm Simulator is a web-based application for simulating robotic arms.
 It allows users to import and view 3D models of robotic arms in the URDF file format and interact with them using a 3D viewport.
 The simulator also includes a programming interface and a Built-in Extrusion Mesh Editor (BIEM) tool.

-## Getting Started
+## Installation

+There is no need to install npm to host the program locally, but you do need to use a hosting service that allows the running of PHP.

-### Prerequisites
+### Hosting Services

-To run this application locally, you will need to have the following installed on your machine:
+Some hosting services that allow running of PHP include:

+- Heroku
+- AWS
+- Google Cloud
-- Node.js
+- DigitalOcean
-- npm
+- Bluehost

-### Installation
+### Getting Started

+To get started with the Robot Arm Simulator, you can use the PHP development server to host the program locally.
+To do this, follow these steps:

-1. Clone the repository:
+1. Download the code from the GitHub repository:

    ```
    git clone https://github.com/example/robot-arm-simulator-2.git
    ```

-2. Start the server:
+2. Open a terminal window and navigate to the directory where you downloaded the code.
+3. Run the following command to start the PHP development server:

    ```
    php -S localhost:3000
    ```

-3. Open your web browser and navigate to `http://localhost:3000`.
+4. Open a web browser and go to `http://localhost:3000` to access the program.

 ## Usage